 The Library Board subsequently measures its financial assets and financial liabilities at amortized cost, except for investments in equity securities that are quoted in an active market, which are subsequently measured at fair value.
 Unrealized changes in fair value are recognized in the statement of operations.

-Financial assets measured at amortized cost include cash and cash equivalents and account receivables.
+Financial assets measured at amortized cost include cash and account receivables.

-Financial liabilities measured at amortized cost include bank indebtedness, accounts payable and accrued liabilities.
+Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 2. NET ASSETS